-Jose Abreu hits 3-run homer as White Sox top Red Sox 4-3
+José Abreu hits 3-run homer as White Sox top Red Sox 4-3

 But Kimbrel worked around Bogaerts’ one-out walk in the eighth, and Hendriks earned his 34th save.
 With one out and a runner on second, the All-Star closer retired Alex Verdugo on a grounder to shortstop before pinch-hitter Travis Shaw flied out.

-Rodón (12-5) allowed one run and three hits in his first start since Sept.
-1. The hard-throwing left-hander struck out seven and walked none.
+“We kept battling,” Cora said.
+“That’s a good baseball game right there.”

-Abreu backed Rodón with his 29th homer, a two-out drive to left off Tanner Houck (0-4) in the third.
+Abreu backed Rodón with his 29th homer, a two-out drive to left on an 0-2 pitch from Tanner Houck (0-4) in the third.
 The reigning AL MVP leads the majors with 107 RBIs.

 Houck was charged with four runs, three earned, and four hits in 3 2/3 innings.
 The rookie right-hander also lost to the White Sox on April 18, yielding three runs in 4 1/3 innings.